This course is available through clearing

 - View full page

 - Typical A-level offer

-ABB-BBB Evidence of language study at GCSE or above preferred
+Grades BBB.
+Evidence of language study at GCSE Grade B/6 or above is required.Find out more about contextual admissions.

 - Typical International Baccalaureate offer

 34 points overall.
 6,5,5 in Higher Level subjects

 - How to apply